In conjunction with the

 - “Perfect topic for today’s event.”

-Registration for the seminar and breakfast is open only to registered attendees of the Napa Institute Conference .
-To participate in the seminar and breakfast:
+Registration for the seminars and breakfast is open only to registered attendees of the Napa Institute Conference.
+To participate in the seminars and breakfast:

 1. Register for the Napa Institute Conference .

-2. Register for the Thomas Aquinas College Seminar and Breakfast .
+2. Register for either or both of Thomas Aquinas College’s Seminars .

 Space is limited — register now!
 Questions?
 Please e-mail Robert Bagdazian or call, 805-421-5927.